hudongsheng-debug/Spectral-Noise-Exclusion/README.md

 ## Open-Source and Project Integration

-The proposed method has been integrated into a practical application and is under continuous development and optimization.

 Due to its integration with real-world projects, certain components — including the full training datasets, complete model weights, and the full training pipeline — are not publicly released.
 The materials provided in this repository, including the methodology, sample data, and partial pretrained models, are intended to support understanding and reproducibility of the core approach.